How to create an effective UX Design Roadmap?

 - clear direction and focus among stakeholders about the goals,

-- improved collaboration and communication, which facilitates better coordination between designers, developers, product managers and other stakeholders,
+- improved collaboration and communication, which facilitates better coordination between UX designers, developers, product managers and other stakeholders,

 - better user-centered design, resulting in satisfied users,